notsebastiano/GP_algorithm/README.md

 more on the Grassberger-Procaccia algorithm: http://www.scholarpedia.org/article/Grassberger-Procaccia_algorithm

 # GP.py

-This code takes in input a timeseries of scalar values and the embedding dimension + time delay necessary to perform a time-delay embedding in phase space to reconstruct the attractor
+This code takes in input a timeseries of scalar values and the embedding dimension + time delay necessary to perform a time-delay embedding in phase space to reconstruct the attractor.

+GP algorithm and utility functions (such as delay embedding) to calculate the Correlation dimension from points reconstructed in phase space